gappuser/qryptr/README.md

 # qryptr
-If your smartphone is compromised, cryptographic measures will not help you.
-An adversary will simply read messages from your keyboard or screen.
-Most cryptography today secures data in-transit.

 We introduce an offline device that contains cryptographic keys, a keyboard, a camera and a screen.
 Text messages are encrypted with ECC and displayed as QR codes which can be shared using your smartphone.
 Because encryption and decryption is done on a seperate device, cryptographic keys cannot be compromised.
-Plaintext is only written and displayed on a seperate device.
+Plaintext is only written and displayed on this seperate device.
+This protects smartphone users against advanced actors employing spyware.

 This repository contains all hardware and software to create such a handheld device, which allows text messages of up to 299 characters.